 As part of this class, each student must maintain a learning journal.
-This journal will contain a variety of assignments, many to be done in class.
+This journal will contain a variety of assignments.
 It is your responsibility to keep it current.
 It will be turned in at the end of each learning module.
 Do NOT procrastinate.
-You will need your journal during almost every class.
+You will need your journal during almost study session.
 It is your responsibility to ensure that it's available and kept safe.
 When you submit your journal, it should be for a specific module ONLY.
 Not one big cumulative document.
 You would be wise to make frequent back-ups of your journal.
 You may want to consider using Dropbox (www.dropbox.com) or Google Drive.